fastify/fast-json-stringify/README.md

 In order to improve that the user can set the `largeArrayMechanism` option with one of the following values:

-- `default` - Default behavior
+- `default` - This option is a compromise between performance and feature set by still providing the expected functionality out of this lib but giving up some possible performance gain.
+With this option set, **large arrays** would be stringified by joining their stringified elements using `Array.join` instead of string concatenation for better performance
 - `json-stringify` - This option will remove support for schema validation within **large arrays** completely.
 By doing so the overhead previously mentioned is nulled, greatly improving execution time.
 Mind there's no change in behavior for arrays with less than `20000` items
-- `array-join` - This option is a compromise between the last two.
-`fastify-json-stringify` works by concatenating lots of string pieces into the final JSON string.
-With this option set, **large arrays** would be stringified by joining their elements' stringified versions using `Array.join`, instead of string concatenation

 ##### Benchmarks